Sheaf quantization in Weinstein symplectic manifolds: Microsheaves on polarizable contact manifolds

 Let $(V, \eta)$ be any co-oriented contact manifold.
 Then the following are equivalent: \begin{itemize} \item A section of $LGr(\ker(\eta) \oplus \R^{2n}) \to V$ for $n \gg 0$ \item A section of the Lagrangian Grassmannian bundle of the stable normal bundle of $V$ \end{itemize} \end{lemma} \begin{proof} From $M$ one forms $M \to BU$ classifying its stable symplectic tangent bundle, and composes with the projection $BU \to B(U/O)$ to get the map $\phi: M \to B(U/O)$ classifying the Lagrangian Grassmannian.
 The Lagrangian Grassmanian of $\ker(\lambda+ dt)$ over $M \times \R$ is likewise classified by a map $\widetilde{\phi}: M \times \R \to B(U/O)$, which moreover satisfies $\widetilde{\phi}|_{M \times 0} = \phi$.

-Now if $(V, \lambda)$ is any contact manifold, and $\widetilde{\phi}: V \to B(U/O)$ classifies $LGr(\ker(\eta) \oplus \R^{2n})$, then the Lagrangian Grassmannian of the stable normal bundle to $V$ is classified by $-\widetilde{\phi}$.
+Now if $(V, \eta)$ is any contact manifold, and $\widetilde{\phi}: V \to B(U/O)$ classifies $LGr(\ker(\eta) \oplus \R^{2n})$, then the Lagrangian Grassmannian of the stable normal bundle to $V$ is classified by $-\widetilde{\phi}$.

-As $U/O$ is an infinite loop space, hence a homotopy group, a section of the stable Lagrangian Grassmannian is the same as a trivialization of it, hence given by a null-homotopy of, respectively, $\phi, \widetilde{\phi}, -\widetilde{\phi}$ in the above cases.
+As $U/O$ is an infinite loop space, hence a group (homotopically speaking), a section of the stable Lagrangian Grassmannian is the same as a trivialization of it, hence given by a null-homotopy of, respectively, $\phi, \widetilde{\phi}, -\widetilde{\phi}$ in the above cases.
 Evidently these are equivalent. \end{proof}

-In any case, fixing a stable normal polarization, we may define microlocal sheaves on any contact manifold.
+In any case, fixing a stable normal polarization, we may define microsheaves on any contact manifold.

 \begin{definition} We write $\mush_{\mathcal{U}; \sigma} := \mush_{\mathcal{U}^\sigma}|_{\mathcal{U}}$. \end{definition}

 \begin{remark} Note that thickening by a lagrangian in the normal bundle ensures local constancy along the normal directions (Lemma \ref{lem: relative constancy}). \end{remark}